top of page

 10:30 a.m.

-Rewild Your Home: Exploring the Amazing surprises Associated with Native Plants
+Rewild Your Home: Exploring the Amazing Surprises Associated with Native Plants

 Explore the hidden world that native flora creates right in our own backyards.
 We'll go beyond the familiar butterflies and bees to discover the critical roles of insect associates often overlooked such as moths, flies, and wasps.
 By journeying through these species, you will discover how all life is connected, hopefully gaining a new perspective on your open space.